Last Updated: March 31, 2024

 💰 Compare Grace Slick's Net Worth

 Grace Slick is a retired American musician and singer-songwriter who has a net worth of $20 million.
 Grace Slick was particularly influential in the 1960s psychedelic rock scene and is known for the psychedelic rock hits "White Rabbit" and "Somebody to Love."
 She was a member of Jefferson Airplane and was in Jefferson Starship and Starship, the off-shoot groups formed some of the original members.
-As the song's sole writer and producer, Grace Slick still owns that majority of the control and royalties generated by the song "White Rabbit" which continues to be popular on streaming services, in commercials and films many decades later.
+As the song's sole writer and producer, Grace Slick still owns the majority of the control and royalties generated by the song "White Rabbit," which continues to be popular on streaming services, in commercials, and in films many decades later.

 Early Life

-Grace Slick was born Grace Barnett Wing on October 30th, 1939 in Highland Park, Illinois.
+Grace Slick was born Grace Barnett Wing on October 30, 1939, in Highland Park, Illinois.
 Her parents were of Swedish and Norwegian descent.
 She began her childhood with her younger brother in Highland Park, which is an affluent suburb outside of Chicago.
-However, her father worked as an investment banker, and was transferred to different corporate branches often, so she moved with the family frequently while young.
-Prior to her entering high school, she had lived in Los Angeles, San Francisco, and the Chicago metropolitan area.
-The family settled down in Palo Alto, California, and she briefly attended Palo Alto Senior High School then transferred to the private, all-girls Castilleja School.
+However, Slick's father worked as an investment banker and was transferred to different corporate branches often, so she moved with the family frequently while young.
+Prior to entering high school, Grace had lived in Los Angeles, San Francisco, and the Chicago metropolitan area.
+The family settled down in Palo Alto, California, and she briefly attended Palo Alto Senior High School before transferring to the private, all-girls Castilleja School.

 Grace Slick in 1978.
 (Photo by Michael Putland/Getty Images)